 Corporate Governance and Directors’ Responsibilities

 The Directors recognise the importance of good corporate governance and are committed to business integrity, high ethical values and professionalism in all its activities.
 AIM quoted companies are required to comply with a recognised Corporate Governance Code.
-To this end the Directors have chosen to adopt the Quoted Companies Alliance Corporate Governance Code (“QCA Code”), which the Board believes to be the most appropriate corporate governance code given the Company’s size and stage of development.
+To this end the Directors have adopted the Quoted Companies Alliance Corporate Governance Code (“QCA Code”), which the Board believes to be the most appropriate corporate governance code given the Company’s size and stage of development.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 The Company’s vision is to actively invest in enterprises using disruptive technology either to gain an advantage in an existing market or to create a new market and build a diverse investment portfolio.
 Vela’s strategy is focused around its Investing Policy, which provides clear criteria that the Company considers when considering investment opportunities.
 A revised Investing Policy was adopted in January 2022 following approval by shareholders at the Company’s annual general meeting.

 The Company will seek investment opportunities which can be developed through the investment of capital or where part of or all of the consideration could be satisfied by the issue of new Ordinary Shares or other securities in the Company.
 This includes identifying and investing in inaccessible pre-IPO companies.